+PTEC will be suitable for the installation of a wide range of tidal devices.
 PTEC will provide facilities for up to 60 tidal devices, with an aggregated maximum capacity of up to 30MW.

-Berth capacities may vary between 1MW and 10MW (to a total of 30MW) and tidal device capacities may vary from 100kW (0.1MW) to 6MW
+Berth capacities may vary between 1MW and 10MW (to a total of 30MW) and tidal device capacities may vary from 100kW (0.1MW) to 6MW.

 PTEC will provide developers with grid connection infrastructure via subsea export cables, as well as navigation aids and site monitoring equipment to allow developers to utilise the area to demonstrate their tidal technologies.

 The development site will provide between three to six berths for tidal devices to be deployed, with a subsea export cable(s) for each berth to bring the electricity ashore.
 Six export cables are planned to be grouped into three bundles of two cables each.

 The subsea export cables will come ashore at Castle Cove to the west of Ventnor on the Isle of Wight, which was selected as the location that will cause the lease environmental impact.
 As part of the project, a small substation and control room will be constructed onshore along with associated works.